rsyncOSX/RsyncUIdocs/content/post/Development.md

 Combine is a complex framework and it takes some time to learn the basics of it.
 Combine is used for:

-- reading and decoding JSON files as permanent storage for configurations and schedules, into theire respective internal representations (configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>)
+- [reading and decoding JSON data](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) from permanent storage into theire respective datastructures (configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>)
-- encoding the above internal representations of data and [writing JSON strings](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) to permanent storage
+- encoding the above datastructures to [JSON data and writing data](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) to permanent storage

 ### Speed